 What role has the community had in shaping Panther?

 “The community has played a tremendous role in our evolution as a company, team, and family.
 Miami is special in so many ways.
 The combination of different cultures colliding is really amazing.
 We are growing rapidly as a city also, so it’s a completely different landscape than what we arrived into.
 We picked up right away the collective preference here is for sweeter, approachable, and playful coffees.
 This works very well for us, because although we love every coffee that is sweet, clean, and delicious, this is a niche we really cherish and enjoy.
-These are the coffees we drink and love to share with our friends and family.”> We look for practices that are not at the expense of humans or the ecosystem where the coffee is produced.
+These are the coffees we drink and love to share with our friends and family.”

 What sustainability measures has Panther taken?